Here Comes the Heat Wave

 On the left side of a small white bowl with ground crushed red pepper their is a wooden spoon.

 Wild chilies were gathered and used in cooking in Mexico as far back as 7000 B.C.E.
-However, outside of the United States in regions like South and Central America and throughout the Asian continent, spice is no stranger.
+However, spice is no stranger outside of the United States in regions like South and Central America and Asia.
 With origins that date back to the Aztecs, chiles didn’t make their debut in Asia until the end of the 15th century when Portuguese traders introduced the spicy plant to India.

 From India, the heat spread to the rest of the continent and now chiles are a prominent ingredient in the Pan-Asian diet.
-Chiles are also one of the oldest self-pollinating crops in Mexico and Central America, meaning that they grow without much effort and are easily introduced in new agricultural ecosystems across several continents.
+Chiles are also one of the oldest self-pollinating crops in Mexico and Central America.
+They grow without much effort and are easily introduced in new agricultural ecosystems across several continents.
 This, perhaps, is also a contributing factor to the over 4,000 different species of chiles that currently populate the earth.

 Although the ratings were once determined subjectively by a group of taste testers, there is now scientifically based formulas that can calculate this more accurately.
 The Scoville heat unit (SHU) measurement is found by calculating information in the image below.